sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

 In literature, benchmarking code unswitching involves measuring the increase in code size.
 In my implementation, code size roughly doubled for each unswitching which is consistent with the literature.

+Overall, this project was a success, and the natural extension is to extend this optimization to work for nested loops.

 ##### Evaluation

 This optimization was tested on many programs both on defined behavior and undefined behavior.
 The testing suite I generated tests on the following (though not limited to) attributes: